kyma-project/kyma/docs/security-v2/03-02-authorization-in-kyma.md

 >**NOTE:** The **Global permissions** view in the **Settings** section of the Kyma Console UI allows you to manage cluster-level bindings between user groups and roles.
 To manage bindings between user groups and roles in a Namespace, select the Namespace and go to the **Configuration** section of the **Permissions** view.

 ### Cluster wide
-Kyma uses roles and groups to manage access in the cluster.
 Every cluster comes with predefined roles which give the assigned users different level of permissions suitable for different purposes.
 These roles are defined as ClusterRoles and use the Kubernetes mechanism of aggregation which allows you to combine multiple ClusterRoles into a single ClusterRole.
 Use the aggregation mechanism to efficiently manage access to Kubernetes and Kyma-specific resources.

 >**NOTE:** Read the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles) to learn more about the aggregation mechanism used to define Kyma roles.

-You can assign any of the predefined roles to a user or to a group of users in the context of:
-  - The entire cluster by creating a [ClusterRoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding)
-  - A specific Namespace by creating a [RoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding)

->**TIP:** To ensure proper Namespace separation, use [RoleBindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) to give users access to the cluster.
-This way a group or a user can have different permissions in different Namespaces.

 The predefined roles are: